microsoft/ApplicationInsights-node.js/README.md

 so that the Application Insights library can prepare later packages for tracking.
 If you encounter conflicts with other libraries doing similar preparation, try loading the Application Insights library after those.

-* If the Connection String is set in the environment variable APPLICATIONINSIGHTS\_CONNECTION\_STRING, `TelemetryClient` constructor can be called with no arguments.
-This makes it easy to use different connection strings for different environments.

 ## Configuration